SuyashSrivastav/tambola/README.md

 7.Go to Collections---->Tambola.

-8.According to the questionaire present in file "questionaire.docx" hit the API's.
+8.According to the questionaire present in file "Backend Development Task.pdf" hit the API's.